Practical guides for cleaning up commercial maintenance records.

 How to Build a Commercial Property Maintenance History from Vendor Invoices

-Use vendor invoices as the source document, extract service date, vendor, asset, work performed, amount, and next-due implications, then roll those records into a building packet that can be reviewed outside the app.
+Use vendor invoices as the attached proof, check service date, vendor, asset, work performed, amount, and next-due needs, then turn those records into a building report you can share.

 The Small Commercial Owner's Maintenance Record Checklist

-A useful record needs property, asset, service date, vendor, description, amount, source document, certificate status, and next due date.
+A useful record needs property, asset, service date, vendor, description, amount, attached invoice, certificate status, and next due date.
 Anything less may work for taxes but will not hold up in an operational review.

 What to Track After Every HVAC, Fire, Plumbing, Elevator, and Roof Service Call